Understanding Startup Runway: A Complete Guide

 Why Runway Matters

 Understanding your runway helps you make better decisions about hiring, spending, and fundraising.
-It's the foundation of financial planning for any startup.
+It is the foundation of financial planning for any startup.
+When you know exactly how many months of operation your cash supports, every strategic decision becomes clearer.

 Common Mistakes